JudeQuintana/cloud-infra-lab/README.md

   - The config prioritizes availability (launch before terminate) over cost control (terminate before launch).
   - Only one instance refresh can be run at a time but will cancel any. in progress instance refresh if another instance refresh is started.
-  - View in progress instance refreshes with `aws autoscaling describe-instance-refreshes --auto-scaling-group-name test-web-asg --region us-west-2`.
+  - View in progress instance refreshes with `aws autoscaling describe-instance-refreshes --auto-scaling-group-name test-web --region us-west-2`.
   - Current demo configuration will take up to 10min for a refresh to finish, manually cancel or start another instance refresh (auto cancel).

 NGINX reverse proxy + Socat Health Checks: